 Local weekly newspapers and magazines still print new employee announcements and event information.
 Midsize to large corporate-owned, regional newspapers, however, are pulling back on this type of news coverage to preserve resources for longer, in-depth features.

 It’s rare for a press release to signal an editor to assign a reporter, a photographer or videographer for a page 1 centerpiece or the main story on evening TV news.
 Don’t have unreasonable expectations.
-Even a small news brief in the local calendar section can attract attention from your intended audience.
+Even a small news brief in the local calendar section is a major win for your business’ brand awareness.

 When it comes to major news coverage, journalists are looking for stories that are topical, timely and appeal to a wide interest.
 They aren’t looking for blatant self-promoters plugging their first book — unless they are holding a free open house that is raising money for a local charity.
 They aren’t looking for your company’s awesome trip to the Maldives last year — unless that somehow translates to more jobs in the community.
 They aren’t looking for your employee of the month — unless that designation comes with a free car.